skatejs/skatejs/README.md

 });
 ```

-The context and arguments passed to the event handler are the same as the native [`EventTarget.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) method:
+The arguments passed to the handler are:

 - `elem` is the DOM element
 - `eventObject` is the native event object that was dispatched on the DOM element